-- iv.
-Please include the number of Assessment hours you completed at your practicum: Click here to enter text. - v.
-Please include the number of Consultation hours you completed at your practicum: Click here to enter text. - vi.
-Please include the number of Counseling hours you completed at your practicum: Click here to enter text. - vii.
-Please include the number of Support Hours (e.g., report writing, file review, notes) you completed at your practicum: Click here to enter text. - viii.
-Please include the number of Supervision Hours you completed at your practicum: Click here to enter text. - 3.
-Have you completed Pre-Doctoral Internship: Yes \Box No \Box - a.
-If yes, what term and year did you complete the internship: Click here to enter text. - i.
-Where did you complete your internship: Click here to enter text. - ii.
-Was your internship at an APA approved site: Yes \Box No \Box - iii.
-Was your internship at an APPIC approved site: Yes \Box No \Box - iv.
+viii.
+Please include the number of Supervision hours you completed at your practicum: Click here to enter text.

+3. Have you completed Pre-Doctoral Internship: Yes \Box No □ a.
+If yes, what term and year did you complete the internship: Click here to enter text i.
+Where did you complete your internship: : Click here to enter text.

+- ii.
+Was your internship at an APA approved site: Yes \square - iii.
+Was your internship at an APPIC approved site: Yes \square No \square - iv.
 What is your internship supervisor's name and contact number: Click here to enter text. - v.
 Please include the number of Intervention hours you completed at your internship: Click here to enter text. - vi.
 Please include the number of Assessment hours you completed at your internship: Click here to enter text. - vii.
 Please include the number of Consultation hours you completed at your internship: Click here to enter text. - viii.
 Please include the number of Counseling hours you completed at your internship: Click here to enter text. - ix.
-Please include the number of Support Hours (e.g., report writing, file review, notes) you completed at your internship: Click here to enter text. - x.
-Please include the number of Supervision Hours you completed at your internship: Click here to enter text. - b.
-If no, in which term and year do you anticipate beginning your doctoral level internship: Click here to enter text. - c.
-If no, do you plan on applying for an APA/APPIC approved internship site: Yes □ No □
+Please include the number of Support hours (e.g., report writing, file review, notes) you completed at your internship: Click here to enter text. - x.
+Please include the number of Supervision hours you completed at your internship: Click here to enter text. - b.
+If no, in which term and year do you anticipate beginning your doctoral level internship: Click here to enter text.

+c.
+If no, do yo u plan on a l pplying for an APA/APPI C approved internship site Yes □ No □